Should I use an online Will?

 Consumer Reports has compared various products available, concluding that “do-it-yourself” websites are no match for a licensed attorney.
 Customized estate planning does not have to be expensive.
-I offer a complimentary consultation so that I can give you a good estimate of what it will cost to complete your legal life planning.
+I offer a complimentary consultation to give you a reasonable estimate of what it will cost to complete your estate planning.

 How often should I have my estate plan reviewed?

 Estate plans should evolve and change as your life evolves and changes.
 Significant life changes often prompt the need to have your estate plan reviewed.
 Some examples might be a change in marital status, having another child, moving to another state, having a child with special needs, purchasing another home, or coming into an inheritance.
 Aside from significant life changes, the laws governing estate planning and federal estate tax exemption (which determines the amount you may leave to your heirs free of federal tax) change frequently.
-It is always a good idea to review your estate plan every few years in order to determine what, if any, changes need to be made.
+It is always a good idea to review your estate plan every few years to determine what, if any, changes are needed.

 Will gift and death taxes impact my estate planning?

-For 2020, you can gift up to $15,000 per person per year before you are required to file a gift tax return.
+For 2021, you can gift up to $15,000 per person per year before you are required to file a gift tax return.
 This is called the annual gift tax exclusion amount.
 There are ways to give more than $15,000 to a person without filing a gift tax return.
 For example, you might be able to pay a person’s medical expenses or tuition directly without counting the amount you pay as a gift.
 You can also give as much as you want to your spouse without having to file a gift tax return.

-And if you do have to file a gift tax return, you may not have to pay any tax.
-The amount that your gift exceeds the annual limit is applied to your lifetime gift tax exemption.
-The exemption amount in 2020 is $11.58 million per individual.
-A married couple may be able to shield $23.16 million.
+If you have to file a gift tax return, you may not have to pay any tax.
+The amount that your gift exceeds the $15,000 annual limit is applied to your lifetime gift/estate tax exemption.
+For 2021, the exemption amount is $11.58 million per person.